EDGN 509 Situating Yourself as a Scholar Practitioner and Teacher Leader (3 credits)

-Supervised field placement in a school, postsecondary setting or community agency, with 100 (PPS) or 150 (CSP) field hours required.
+Supervised field placement in a postsecondary setting, with 150 (CSP) field hours required.
 Candidates must be supervised by an experienced professional with an appropriate credential.
 Each student will be involved in on-site experiences which include the application of theory to practice.
-Permission of adviser and application required.
-Application must be submitted by the last month of the previous semester.
-Prerequisites: PPS Students - Proof of taking the CBEST and Certificate of Clearance.
-EDCG 504, 521, 523, 524, 526, 527, and 529 (EDCG 529 may be a co-requisite) and completion of 24 credits.
-College Student Personnel Students - EDCG 521, 523, 526, 527, 530, and 531.
+Approved fieldwork application required.
+Prerequisites: EDCG 521, 523, 526, 516 and 517.

 EDCG 535 Field Studies in College Student Personnel (2 credits)*

-Supervised field experience in student services departments and programs in a post secondary setting under the supervision of an experienced college student personnel professional.
+Supervised field experience in student services departments and programs in a postsecondary setting under the supervision of an experienced college student personnel professional.
 Required number of hours: 150.
 Prerequisite: EDCG 528.
-Advisor approval and application are required.
+Approved fieldwork application required.
 (Graded P/NC only).

 The course is designed to develop an understanding of management and leadership theories, concepts, group processes, decision making, and planning.
 A variety of leadership styles and practices which influence student and employee performance will be reviewed in these topical areas: power and influence, delegating, trust-building, vision and mission development, setting and fulfilling professional and/or personal objectives, situational, visionary and transformational leadership, impediments to leader effectiveness, organizational culture and principles of shared leadership.